project-polymorph/gender-library/content/blog/gender-novel/index.md

 ---
-title: "Mirror of the Self: Origins, Branches, and Reflections on Gender-Bender Fiction"
+title: "Mirror of the Self: Origins, Branches, and Reflections on ChineseGender-Bender Fiction"
 date: 2025-01-04T16:35:29+08:00
 # featured: true
 draft: false